jsjoeio/joeprevite.com/astro-migration/src/data/posts/2021-10-10-make-windows-like-macos.md

 ---
-slug: 'windows-like-macos'
+slug: "windows-like-macos"
-date: '2021-10-10'
+date: "2021-10-10"
-title: 'Make Windows Like macOS'
+title: "Make Windows Like macOS"
-description: 'A guide to walk you through setting up keyboard shortcuts and applications to feel similar on Windows as they do on macOS.'
+description: "A guide to walk you through setting up keyboard shortcuts and applications to feel similar on Windows as they do on macOS."
-tagline: 'Switching between operating systems with ease'
+tagline: "Switching between operating systems with ease"
 published: true
-tags: ['Miscellaneous']
+tags: ["Miscellaneous"]
 ---

 I've been using macOS as my main driver for the past 10 years or so.
 Last month, I bought a PC.